thewca/wca-regulations/wca-regulations-2012.md

   - 10f4) Square-1: at most 45 degrees (U/D) or 90 degrees (/).
 - 10g) For Magic and Master Magic Solving, the minimum acceptable angle between adjacent tiles is 135 degrees.
   - 10g1) If at most two pairs of adjacent tiles are at a smaller angle, and the puzzle is otherwise solved, the puzzle is considered solved with a time penalty (+2 seconds).
 In all other cases, the puzzle is considered unsolved (DNF).
-- 10h) Puzzles not specified in this article are be judged according to the solved state as defined by the generally accepted goal of the puzzle, applying the relevant regulations for the Rubik's Cube.
+- 10h) Puzzles not specified in this article are be judged according to the solved state as defined by the generally accepted goal of the puzzle, applying the relevant regulations for the Rubik's Cube.[NOTE: The only puzzle not specified in this article is clock.
+Why not just state what misalignment is allowed for that particular puzzle (none) instead of having this wishy-washy clause at the end.
+I have no clue what this sentence means.]

 ## Article 11: Incidents